 - 4.137 A number of stakeholders (including some that agreed with our proposals) suggested that we should regulate retail prices.
 They argued that the reduction in wholesale termination rates would not necessarily flow through to retail prices and retail regulation was necessary to avoid high prices for consumers and bill shock. - 4.138 We recognise that our proposals will not directly control retail prices.
 However, we consider that competitive forces should mean the reduction in wholesale termination charges flows through to the retail level.
 Setting 070 TRs at the same rate as MTRs removes a significant barrier to treating 070 calls the same as mobile calls, including with respect to call bundles (see paragraph 4.79).
 We expect that this will result in 070 calls being treated the same as mobile calls.
-We consider that retail providers have an incentive to reflect the reduction in termination rates in retail prices (and bundles) because retail call markets are competitive, and because the high current prices generate bill shock and customer harm/complaints (see paragraph 4.13) and create a bad customer experience.
-To the extent that reductions in 070 TRs are not, or are only partially, passed on in lower 070 call charges, we are prepared to consider further action to protect consumers.140 This is something we will monitor and review if necessary.
+We consider that retail providers have an incentive to reflect the reduction in termination rates in retail prices (and bundles) because retail call markets are competitive, and because the high current prices generate bill shock and customer

-139 December 2017 Consultation, paragraphs 4.67 to 4.68.
+&lt;sup>144 December 2017 Consultation, paragraphs 4.67 to 4.68.

-4.139 We also note that we would not be able to fully address the bill shock and tariff confusion suffered by callers to 070 numbers if we set maximum retail prices at a level that was sufficient to cover current 070 termination charges using our consumer protection powers.
+- harm/complaints (see paragraph 4.13) and create a bad customer experience.
+To the extent that reductions in 070 TRs are not, or are only partially, passed on in lower 070 call charges, we are prepared to consider further action to protect consumers.
+This is something we will monitor and review if necessary. - 4.139 We also note that we would not be able to fully address the bill shock and tariff confusion suffered by callers to 070 numbers if we set maximum retail prices at a level that was sufficient to cover current 070 termination charges using our consumer protection powers.
 If we set a maximum below this level, the onus would then be on retail CPs to renegotiate with 070 providers to achieve lower termination rates in order to avoid making a loss on each 070 call.
 As we have found that 070 providers have SMP in 070 termination markets, and no evidence of material CBP, it could be difficult for retail CPs to achieve such an outcome.
-Faced with termination rates that are potentially higher than regulated 070 retail prices, the retail CP might ultimately decide to seek to prohibit callers from making 070 calls, and this could potentially lead to withdrawal of all 070 calls.141 Even if such an eventuality could be avoided, it is likely that 070 terminators would remain in a position to exploit their SMP in the negotiation, leading to higher than desirable costs to originators.
+Faced with termination rates that are potentially higher than regulated 070 retail prices, the retail CP might ultimately decide to seek to prohibit callers from making 070 calls, and this could potentially lead to withdrawal of all 070 calls.
+146 Even if such an eventuality could be avoided, it is likely that 070 terminators would remain in a position to exploit their SMP in the negotiation, leading to higher than desirable costs to originators.
 Using SMP regulation to control 070 WCT charges is therefore a necessary pre-requisite for reforming the market, should lead to consumer prices that better reflect underlying costs and makes it more likely that we will achieve our objective of protecting consumers without significant disruption.